Phone

 Some have expressed concern over our use of a “royal crown” on our epaulettes, and have questioned if we have the authority to use this.
 The short answer is yes, we do.
 The longer answer explains why.

-The crown we use is NOT the same crown used by our military or emergency services.
-It is not in fact any crown used by the Commonwealth or the British Royal Family.
-The crown used by police, fire, ambulance and military is St Edward’s Crown, and this is the design (or anything that can be easily mistaken for this design) that is restricted under Commonwealth copyright.
-To use St Edward’s Crown you first need approval by the Department of the Prime Minister and Cabinet (DPMC) who, on behalf of the Monarch, grant authority for its use.
+The crown we use is NOT the same as the one used by our military or emergency services.
+It is not, in fact, any crown used by the Commonwealth or the British Royal Family.
+The crown used by police, fire, ambulance, and military is St Edward’s Crown, and this design (or anything that can be easily mistaken for it) is restricted under Commonwealth copyright.
+To use St Edward’s Crown, you first need approval from the Department of the Prime Minister and Cabinet (DPMC), which, on behalf of the Monarch, grants authority for its use.

-The crown RREC use is not this crown nor is it a design similar to, or easily mistaken for, St Edward’s crown.
+The crown RREC uses is neither this crown nor a design similar to or easily mistaken for St Edward’s crown.
 This has been confirmed with the DPMC.
-This means the use of this crown by RREC and other organisations (we are not the only one) is legal and is a way for us to help emergency services and other aid groups understand our rank structure compared with their own, and other services.
+This means the use of this crown by RREC and other organisations (we are not the only ones) is legal and is a way for us to help emergency services and other aid groups understand our rank structure compared with their own, and other services.

 St Edward’s crown, as used by Australian Federal and State/Territory Government agencies.Crown used by RREC, and some other similar organisations (e.g. CREST).